Tony Ingrisano

 Student Work Images

 Crystal’s thesis work focused on celebrating Black hair.
-This body of work was featured on the cover of CAN Journal, featured in Canvas magazine, and exhibited at Maria Neil Projects.
+This body of work was featured on the cover of CAN Journal, written up in Canvas magazine, and exhibited at Maria Neil Projects.

 A play on Marcel Duchamp’s Étant donnés and Édouard Manet’s Olympia.
 Created for ‘Painting After The Photograph,’ a course exploring painting’s evolutionary role in image creation from 1826-Today.